-NYC subways kill dozens of people each year.
+NYC subway trains kill dozens of people a year.
 Other countries have paid for safety.

 Japan’s metro system, consisting of several major train providers, is known for fastidious punctuality.

-But after the death of a visually impaired person who fell onto tracks in Machida, Tokyo, the Japanese government in 2011 called on railway companies to install doors along platforms on stations that saw more than 100,000 riders per day, according to Japan newspaper Mainichi.
+But after the death of a visually impaired person who fell onto tracks in Machida, the Japanese government in 2011 called on railway companies to install doors along platforms on stations that had more than 100,000 riders per day, according to Japan’s Mainichi newspaper.

 Over time, more stations began putting up protective barriers.
 Some installed full-length glass platform doors that automatically open and close when the train arrives.
 Others used sturdy half-length automatic platform barriers.
 Others experimented with new methods, including a barrier made with a long, ropelike steel-wire screen programmed to rise and fall with an oncoming train.

-According to a 2015 report by planning officials from the West Japan Railway Company, the “wire style” gates were a successful experiment — with 90 percent of passengers welcoming the increased safety level they experienced and supporting further installations.
+According to a 2015 report by planning officials from the West Japan Railway Co., the “wire style” gates were a successful experiment — with 90 percent of passengers welcoming the increased safety level they experienced and supporting further installations.

-To overcome the difficulties of having different providers’ trains with different door configurations using the same tracks, train doors have QR codes, which QR readers on the platform scan to open train and platform doors simultaneously.
+To overcome the difficulties of having different providers’ trains with different door configurations using the same tracks, train doors have QR codes that QR readers on the platform scan to open train and platform doors simultaneously.

-Tokyo Metro, a subway operator in Japan, was the first company to adopt platform doors in the nation in 1991.
-The company added doors to its newly opening lines and found a way to retrofit doors onto platforms of entire lines — and completed the at night to avoid disrupting service, according to Japan Times columnist Alice Gordenker.
+Tokyo Metro, a subway operator in Japan, was the first company in the nation to adopt platform doors, in 1991.
+The company added doors to its newly opening lines and found a way to retrofit doors onto platforms of entire lines — and completed the work at night to avoid disrupting service, according to Japan Times columnist Alice Gordenker.
 A 2016 Mainichi report found that two-thirds of Japan’s busiest stations still lacked barriers.

 Brazil

-Brazil has had platform screen doors at the Sao Paulo Metro for over a decade.
-Many of the newer stations feature full length automatic glass doors, taller than the trains themselves.
+Brazil has had platform screen doors at the São Paulo Metro for over a decade.
+Many of the newer stations feature full-length automatic glass doors, taller than the trains themselves.

-In 2019 the government announced a further expansion of platform door installation at 36 more stations, with the added challenge of being retrofitted onto older stations.
+In 2019 the government announced a further expansion of platform door installation at 36 stations, with the added challenge of being retrofitted onto older stations.
 Each new door must be at least 2.1 meters (nearly seven feet) in height, be mostly transparent and have a sensor scanning for the presence of people in the gaps between the doors.

-“Platform screen doors increase the efficiency of the metro because it makes it almost impossible for the passenger to cause any interference on the track — from trash thrown on the track to an accident with people falling, being pushed or attempting suicide,” said João Octaviano Machado Neto, then municipal secretary of mobility, according to Rail Journal.
+“Platform screen doors increase the efficiency of the metro because it makes it almost impossible for the passenger to cause any interference on the track — from trash thrown on the track to an accident with people falling, being pushed or attempting suicide,” João Octaviano Machado Neto, then municipal secretary of mobility, said in 2018, according to Rail Journal.

-Paris has also launched initiatives to get platform doors installed on its stations, part of a massive automation overhaul of some for the oldest routes of Paris Metro.
+Paris has also launched initiatives to get platform doors installed on its stations, part of a massive automation overhaul of some of the oldest Paris Metro routes.
 Some of the system is driverless and completely automated.

-Last October, Clearsy, a prime contractor for parts of the platform door deployment, announced the operation of the doors across several Paris metro lines, including curved stations.
+In October, Clearsy, a prime contractor for parts of the platform door deployment, announced the operation of the doors across several Paris Metro lines, including curved stations.

 Why not New York?

-The New York City subway is among the world’s oldest , serving over 1.5 billion passengers annually.
+The New York City subway is among the world’s oldest, serving over 1.5 billion passengers annually.
 (In 2020, the number was closer to 600 million).
 The first subway station opened in 1904.

 Given the sprawling size of the network — serving more than 470 stations — and idiosyncratic design of hundreds of old platforms, New York officials have long said that putting up safety barriers would be impractical and astronomically expensive.